emilecg/wheat_evolution/README.md

 ```
 ### Create reference k-mer set
 The next step is to generate the reference k-mer set.
 We used [Jellyfish](https://github.com/gmarcais/Jellyfish) to generate canonical 51-mers, but any other software to count k-mers could be used.
-The final form of the reference k-mers file needs to be a single column uncompressed text file containing all the sorted 51-mers.
+The final form of the reference k-mer file needs to be a single column uncompressed text file containing all the sorted 51-mers.
 ```bash
 # Example:
 zcat clean/reference*.paired* | jellyfish count -C -m 51 -s 50G -t 32 /dev/fd/0 -o reference_kmers.jf